 How your community can save money and protect the environment by implementing green stormwater infrastructure across the urban landscape.

-Our publication Soak it Up!
-Toolkit identifies tools for integrating green stormwater infrastructure across the urban landscape.
+The Soak it Up!
+Toolkit identifies policies and programs for integrating green stormwater infrastructure across the urban landscape.
 Each section contains an overview, examples from real-world experience, and insights from practitioners about what works best–and what doesn’t.

 The Soak it Up! toolkit was written and researched by Clara Blakelock and Clifford Maynes of Green Communities Canada.
 The first edition was published February 2016.
 Feel free to quote or excerpt with credit.